delower186/wp-todo/readme.txt

 == Screenshots ==
 1. WP To Do List Dashboard.
 You can see all your Tasks from here and Create New Task
-2. Task Details Page and Comment Form
+2. Task Details Page
-3. Task Edit Page with OverDue Status
-4. Task Edit Page with Countdown Timer
-5. Add New Task Pop up window 1st Part
-6. Add New Task Pop up window 2nd Part
+3. Add New Task Editor
-7. Settings Page With Customizable E-mail Form
-8. Frontend Dashboard Page